on1san/Custom-Player-Sprite-Switcher/README.md

 ---

-*Take a sprite sheet, divide it into separate assets to use them ingame.*
+*Take a sprite sheet and divide it into separate assets to use them ingame.*

 <p align="center">
   <img src="https://i.imgur.com/dt420xU.png">